benjaminoakes/www.benjaminoakes.com/_posts/2013-09-01-time-enough-at-last.md

 [<img src="http://www.benjaminoakes.com/wp-content/uploads/2013/09/32633.cover_.medium-150x150.png" alt="32633.cover.medium" width="150" height="150" class="aligncenter size-thumbnail wp-image-302" alt="Worlds of Science Fiction 1953" />](http://www.gutenberg.org/ebooks/32633)

 I was even more surprised to find [a copy of the short story it is based on](http://www.gutenberg.org/etext/32633) (1953, and **public domain**).
 It&#8217;s pretty short, and maybe even better than the television rendition.
 You should give it a read, when you have time.
-(I read it first&#8230; just in case.)
+(I read it first... just in case.)